RafaFT/100-days-of-code/r3-log.md

 Created the initial TODO CLI and started working on it's integration tests with `func TestMain` and `testing.M`, which were both new to me.
 CLI applications should write error to STDERR an exit with 0 or non-zero codes.

+### R3D3 - 2025/01/07

+Continued working on the TODO application.
+Finished integration tests and started working on the new version, which is going to use multiple flag/options to define behavior.
+Currently supporting `-list`, `-task` and `-complete` to list, add and mark a task completed, respectively.

+It isn't clear to me how to best handle multiple flags yet.
+Some flag combinations might be fine, but other will most likely be incompatible and how should the CLI handle such cases?